My name is Tomoko Okochi. I was an interpreter and a certified guide in Japan.

 So, on this blog, I share interesting and useful information about Japan and traveling in Japan!

 Other than that, I am a tea lover (I used to be a coffee addict.
 But on this one morning in 2010, I just couldn’t drink coffee for no reason.
-I haven’t had a single sip of coffee ever since), mom of two boys (can you stop climbing on every single elevated object, seriously!), wife of a handsome, patient and wonderful man.
-I am not good at cleaning the room and not good at keeping track of bills (oh well), but I like cooking and baking.
-My have-to-stop-this-habit is binge-watching Youtube at night and regretting it the next morning.
+I haven’t had a single sip of coffee ever since), mom of two boys (can you stop climbing on every single elevated object, seriously!) and an ancient history fan.
+I am not good at cleaning up (oh well), but I like cooking and baking.
+My have-to-stop-this-habit is reading past midnight and regretting it the next morning.

 If you find this website useful, don’t forget to join the Facebook group where you can get in touch with me and ask questions, exchange info and read more tidbits about Japanese sights, culture and upcoming events.